 What construction needs to know about Burnham’s No.10 ambitions

-In this month's monthly roundup, Andy Dunn looks at three areas of the industry that will be affected by Andy Burnham's No.10 ambitions.
+In this month's roundup, Andy Dunn looks at three areas of the industry that will be affected by Andy Burnham's No.10 ambitions.

 By Wing Tsang